wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

 * In Python: Clear all PEP8 warnings before committing.
 * Do not copy classes and make small changes, instead examine existing classes and components to see how they modified for the new use case and then reused.
 If you absolutely have to copy, be sure to remove, or temporarily comment out, code that is not immediately in use.
 * Commented out code should be rare and should include the date of commenting, and why it remains in place.
-* After you have some experience, carefully perform incremental refactoring to break apart monolithic components into smaller reusable components.
+* After you have some experience with this project, carefully perform incremental refactoring to break apart monolithic components into smaller reusable components.
 * After you have some experience, carefully perform incremental refactoring to rename classes, components and variables to match their current use.
+* Don't commit refactoring changes that you are unable to test -- if you can't test it, or haven't tested it, don't check it in.
 * Delete code that you made redundant.
 Cautiously comment out, or delete code that has not been in use for months.
 If unsure, add a comment with a proposed deletion date, a few months in the future.
 * If while searching globally for a phrase, you find multiple matches, this might be a indication that a refactor is needed.
 * In code reviews: